The derivatives of the heat kernel on symmetric spaces: Abstract

 \section{Abstract}

-We obtain pointwise upper bounds on the derivatives of the heat kernel on symmetric and locally symmetric spaces of noncompact type.
-Applying these estimates we prove the $L^{p}$-boundedness of Littlewood-Paley-Stein operators, the Laplacian and the gradient of the heat operator, and the Riesz operator.
+We derive estimates of the derivatives of the heat kernel on noncompact symmetric spaces and on locally symmetric spaces.
+Applying these estimates we study the $L^{p}$-boundedness of Littlewood-Paley-Stein operators and the Laplacian of the heat operator on a wide class of locally symmetric spaces.